A PoW-less Bitcoin with Certified Byzantine Consensus: Ordering blocks with PBFT

 \subsection{Quorum size}

 Suppose we want to tolerate, at most, $F_B$ Byzantine failures, and $F_C$ crash failures in the mining network.
-We replicate the service across $N=3F_B + 2F_C + 1$ nodes, and we choose a PBFT quorum of $Q=2F_B + F_C + 1$.
+We replicate the service across $N=3F_B + 2F_C + 1$ nodes, and we define \textit{Byzantine quorum} as $Q=2F_B + F_C + 1$.
 For example, suppose the blockchain operators want to keep mining blocks after the private key of one node is compromised (Byzantine failure) and at the same time there is ongoing maintenance on another node (crash failure).
 It is $F_B=1$ and $F_C=1$, so we need $N=6$ nodes and a PBFT quorum of $Q=4$.
 This network configuration employs the minimum $N$ and $Q$ guaranteeing that (i) two different quorums always intersect in at least one non-Byzantine mining node, i.e., $ Q=\ceil{ (N+F_B+1)/2 } $, which is a necessary condition for Safety (P2) and (ii) a quorum of non-faulty miners can be reached also if $F_B + F_C$ nodes fail, i.e., $N-Q = F_B + F_C$, which is a necessary condition for Liveness (R3)---provided delays among correct nodes do not grow indefinitely.

-In addition to the PBFT quorum, we need to consider the \emph{Signet quorum}, i.e., the number of signatures which are required for a block to be valid before the network of participants.
-Assuming that each node controls a single Signet key, then a safe Signet quorum also depends on $F_B$.
-The minimum Signet quorum is $F_B+1$, which corresponds to the number of agreeing replies a PBFT client needs to collect from replicas.
-This quorum can be used if nodes sign the block after they have received a PBFT quorum of commit messages.
+In addition to the PBFT quorum, we need define the \emph{Reply quorum}, i.e., the number of signatures which are required for a block to be valid before the network of participants.
+Assuming that each node controls a single key, then a safe Reply quorum also depends on $F_B$.
+The minimum Reply quorum is $F_B+1$, which corresponds to the number of agreeing replies a PBFT client needs to collect from replicas.
+This quorum is sufficient for safety if nodes sign the block after they have received a PBFT quorum of commit messages, as in our \pbfive protocol.
+Conversely, in order to ensure safety, simpler consensus protocols such as PBFT and \pbthree must use a Reply quorum that is equal to the Byzantine quorum, since the block signatures are sent together with commit messages.

-In this paper, we assume a more restrictive condition: We require the Signet quorum to be equal to the PBFT quorum, and we refer generically to them as quorum.
-This allows us to design a PBFT algorithm that does not require additional rounds for block signature (see Section~\ref{sec:pbft-normal-operation}), because the signing operation can be safely anticipated to the commit phase.
-Also, we can use the participant network gossiping for checkpoint propagation (see Section~\ref{sec:pbft-checkpoints}).